wacncontent/CustomizeTool/addCommentOutput/includes/app-service-web-whats-changed.md

 <!-- keep by customization: end -->
 ## What's changed
-* For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to Azure <!-- keep by customization: begin --> Web App <!-- keep by customization: end --> see: [Azure <!-- keep by customization: begin --> Web App <!-- keep by customization: end --> and Its Impact on Existing Azure Services](/documentation/services/web-sites/)